combine/universal-react-redux/README.md

 │   ├── Header.js
 │   ├── Header.scss
 ```

+## Redux Devtools
+This project supports the awesome [Redux Devtools Extension](https://github.com/zalmoxisus/redux-devtools-extension).
+Install the
+Chrome or Firefox extension and it should just work.

 ## Writing Tests
 The default testing framework is Mocha, though you can use whatever you want.